chameleonhead/stratrack/libs/mql-interpreter/README.md

 `BacktestRunner` with a sequence of candles and your MQL source.
 The runner exposes builtins such as `iOpen` and `iClose` so code can access bar data while `step()` or `run()` executes the specified entry point for each candle.
+`Bid` and `Ask` variables are updated on every step.
+Orders placed through `OrderSend` are recorded by an internal `Broker` so results can be inspected after running.

 ```ts
 import { BacktestRunner } from 'mql-interpreter';